 - Analyzing any available surveillance or dashcam video footage

 Without identifying the other driver, you’re left to pursue compensation from your own insurance company under your uninsured motorist policy coverage or collision coverage.
-Finding the other driver will take some time, but it’s vital to:
+Finding the other driver may take some time, but it’s vital to:

-- Recovering the full compensation you deserve
+- Recovering the fair compensation you deserve

 - Getting justice in your case